 - Early Warning systems.
 Derived from evidence-based analyses and risk assessments for conflict, natural or economic hazards which may affect current WFP operations or create new humanitarian needs, these inform decisions on resource allocation and operational readiness.
 Geographic Information Systems allow us to visualize information generated, collected or assembled from various functions within WFP.
 Targeted geospatial analyses show the immediate impact of natural disasters, focusing on affected populations and existing assets or ground operations.

 - Inter-Agency support and coordination.
 Effective coordination among all actors involved in humanitarian crises clarifies roles and responsibilities; eliminates duplication of effort; ensures complementarity; remedies gaps; and facilitates information sharing, collaboration and joint planning.

 - Civil-Military Coordination.
 As military forces are increasingly deployed in humanitarian settings, the UN's Inter-Agency guidance on Civil-Military Coordination provides the standards for our operational interactions with national and international militaries.

 - Our global supply chain capacity.
 Our operational agility and ability to innovate and expand networks enable us and our partners to reach vulnerable communities in some of the most inaccessible locations, reduce delivery times and save costs – whether it is food, cash, or a combination of the two.
 When disaster strikes, we deploy operational experts and provide immediate support through the United Nations Humanitarian Air Service, the United Nations Humanitarian Response Depots network, the Fast Information Technology and Telecommunications Emergency and Support Team, and engineering services.
-WFP provides coordination in emergencies through the Logistics and Emergency Telecommunication Clusters, which store and transport urgent relief items to affected populations, and set up connectivity in the most remote areas.
+WFP provides coordination in emergencies through the Logistics and Emergency Telecommunication Clusters, storing and transporting urgent relief items to affected populations, and setting up connectivity in the most remote areas.